webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (8s)

-When writing GitHub Apps I'd advice avoiding creation of big monoliths, thinking about app structure upfront and checking what others did.
+When writing GitHub Apps I'd advice avoiding creation of big monoliths,<br>
+thinking about app structure upfront<br>
+and checking what others did.

 >>>>>